History of AEK Athens F.C.: 2016–17 season

-AEK appointed Temur Ketsbaia as head coach.
+AEK appointed Temur Ketsbaia as their new manager.
 The club signed Hugo Almeida, Patito Rodríguez, Joleon Lescott, Vasilis Barkas, Lazaros Christodoulopoulos, Anastasios Bakasetas and Dmytro Chyhrynskyi.
-On the other side, Miguel Cordero, Diego Buonanotte, Dimitrios Anakoglou, Helder Barbosa and Rafik Djebbour left the club.
-This season marked the club's return to European competitions, facing AS Saint-Etienne in the 3rd qualifying round of the Europa League, where after the 0–0 in France, they were narrowly eliminated by losing 0–1 in Greece.
-AEK did not start the season well and after a 3–0 away loss to Olympiacos, Ketsbaia was sacked.
+On the other side, Miguel Cordero, Diego Buonanotte, and Helder Barbosa left the club.

+This season marked the club's return to European competitions, facing Saint-Étienne in the third qualifying round of the Europa League, where after a 0–0 in France, they were narrowly eliminated by losing 0–1 in Greece.